-All Year 10 - 12 students at HPSC engage in two exams schedules each year.
+All Year 10 - 12 students at HPSC engage in two exam schedules each year.
 The intention of our exam program is to support students with the transition into Year 12, whilst helping students understand where they are at, what they know and what they need to do next.
 The exam program also supports teachers, by providing them with insight into student knowledge and understanding.
 The exam program is a compulsory college program.
-For detailed information about our exam program in the past, please see Compass, School Documentation, Senior Studies.
+Detailed information is circulated every year by Kelly Krieg and Georgie Kios (Assistant Principals).